Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Introduction

 The rest of the paper is organized as follows.
 In \S \ref{sec:unstable}, we show that the mass transfer from a low-mass main-sequence star (with a convective envelope) to a supermassive BH, initialized by GW-driven orbital decay, will be dynamically unstable, leading to runaway accretion of the star.
 Then, as the accretion disk builds in mass, we show in \S \ref{sec:sd} that the mass loss rate from the star is regulated by star-disk interaction in the form of ram-pressure-driven tidal stripping of the star's outer layers.
 Orbital circularization of stripped stellar debris is considered in \S \ref{sec:circularization}, where we demonstrate that QPEs can be powered by circularization shocks.
 In \S \ref{sec:disk}, we model the quasi-steady accretion disk accounting for time-averaged mass and angular momentum source terms and the broad-band disk spectrum is predicted.
 The origin of the star's current orbit will be addressed in \S \ref{sec:origin}.
 Other aspects of our model, including predictions for QPE timing variations and related stellar phenomena in galactic nuclei, are discussed in \S \ref{sec:discussion}.
 A summary and conclusions are presented in \S \ref{sec:summary}.

-Near the completion of this work, we became aware of papers by other authors proposing closely related ideas about the origin of QPEs: \href{https://doi.org/10.21203/rs.3.rs-1443433/v1}{Linial \& Sari} propose that unstable mass transfer by a low mass star powers QPEs and \citet{Krolik2022} propose that circularization shocks power the observed emission in QPEs.
+Near the completion of this work, we became aware of papers by other authors proposing closely related ideas about the origin of QPEs: \citet{linial_sari23_unstable_mass_transfer} propose that unstable mass transfer by a low-mass star powers QPEs and \citet{Krolik2022} propose that circularization shocks power the observed emission in QPEs.